 - 3ID Connect: A authentication SDK for browser-based applications that allows your users to transact with Ceramic using their blockchain wallet.

-- IDX: A protocol for decentralized identity that allows a DID to aggregate an index of all their data from across all apps in one place.
+- Identity Index (IDX): A protocol for decentralized identity that allows a DID to aggregate an index of all their data from across all apps in one place.
 IDX enables user-centric data storage, discovery, and interoperability.
 It is effectively a decentralized, cross-platform user table.
 IDX can reference all data source types, including Ceramic streams and other peer-to-peer databases and files.

-- IdentityLink: A service that issues verifiable claims which prove a DID owns various other Web2 social accounts such as Twitter, Github, Discord, Discourse, Telegram, Instagram, etc. Once issued, claims are stored in the DID's IDX.
+- IdentityLink: A service that issues verifiable claims which prove a DID owns various other Web2 social accounts such as Twitter, Github, Discord, Discourse, Telegram, Instagram, etc. Once issued, claims are stored in the DID's Identity Index.

 - Documint: A browser-based IDE for creating and editing streams.